Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Abstract

 \section{Abstract}

-Although traditional few-shot segmentation (FSS) can segment unseen categories using only a handful of support samples, it relies on a strong assumption: the training data and the data encountered during model deployment belong to the same domain.
-This severely limits the applicability of FSS methods, making it necessary to explore the problem of cross-domain adaptation within the FSS framework.
-Research on this problem has given rise to a new concept, namely cross-domain few-shot segmentation (CD-FSS).
-Currently, existing CD-FSS studies typically design multiple independent modules to enhance the cross-domain generalization ability of feature representations.
+Cross-domain few-shot segmentation (CD-FSS) aims to segment unseen categories with very limited samples while alleviating the negative effects of domain shift between the source and target domains.
+At present, existing CD-FSS studies typically rely on multiple independent modules to enhance cross-domain adaptability.
 However, the independence among these modules hinders the effective flow of knowledge, making it difficult to fully leverage their collective potential.
-In contrast, this paper proposes an all-in-one module based on ordinary differential equations and Fourier transform, resulting in a structurally concise method—Few-Shot Segmentation over Time Intervals (FSS-TIs).
-This method not only explores domain-agnostic feature representations but also achieves significant accuracy improvements in the target domain fine-tuning process with only a few support samples.
-Specifically, FSS-TIs assumes the existence of an ODE relationship between the spectra (including amplitude and phase spectra) of domain-specific features and domain-agnostic features.
-This ODE formulation yields an iterative transformation process along a sequence of time intervals, while simultaneously applying affine transformations with randomized perturbations to the spectra.
-In doing so, the exploration of domain-agnostic feature representation spaces and the simulation of diverse potential target-domain distributions are reformulated as an optimization process over the intrinsic parameters of the ODE, thereby enhancing the model’s cross-domain adaptability.
-Moreover, we strictly constrain the support-sample selection during target-domain fine-tuning so that it is consistent with the requirements of real-world few-shot segmentation tasks, without incurring additional manual annotation costs.
-For evaluation, we introduce five datasets from substantially different domains and define two sets of cross-domain few-shot segmentation tasks to comprehensively analyze the performance of FSS-TIs.
-Experimental results demonstrate the superiority of FSS-TIs over existing CD-FSS methods, and in-depth ablation studies further validate the cross-domain adaptability of FSS-TIs.
+In contrast, this paper proposes an all-in-one module based on ordinary differential equations (ODEs) and the Fourier transform, resulting in a structurally concise method—Few-Shot Segmentation over Time Intervals (FSS-TIs).
+FSS-TIs not only explores a domain-agnostic feature space, but also achieves significant performance improvement through target-domain fine-tuning with extremely limited support samples.
+Specifically, the ODE modeling process incorporates nonlinear transformations and random perturbations of the amplitude and phase spectra, effectively simulating potential target-domain data distributions.
+Meanwhile, the analytical solution of the ODE is transformed into a theoretically infinitely iterable feature refinement process, thereby enhancing the learning capability under limited support samples.
+In this way, both the exploration of domain-agnostic features and the few-shot learning problem can be addressed through the optimization of the intrinsic parameters of the ODE.
+Moreover, during target-domain fine-tuning, we strictly constrain the support samples to match the settings of real-world CD-FSS tasks, without incurring additional annotation costs.
+For evaluation, we introduce nine datasets from substantially different domains and define sixteen CD-FSS tasks to comprehensively analyze the performance of FSS-TIs.
+The experimental results demonstrate the superiority of FSS-TIs over existing CD-FSS methods, and in-depth ablation studies further validate the cross-domain adaptability of FSS-TIs.